thatsus/vue-resource-mocker/README.md

 If the route path string contains curly-braced portions, then those portions are wildcard.

-TODO: This should also send the matching portions of the request path as parameters to the function.
+The matching portions of the request path are sent as additional parameters to the function.

 If the request path includes a query string it is ignored.